 I decided on a coronation chicken sandwich, fries, and an avocado chicken salad.
 I did not eat it all at once of course, this was spread out between lunch and dinner.
 I love coronation chicken sandwiches, which is a curried chicken salad sandwich.
 It is one British creation that I enjoy in tea sandwiches, or for a fast lunch.

 Have I mentioned how much I enjoy a solid plate of fresh fish and chips?
 There are plenty of places in the UK to have this mainstay dish, but you have to find a good chippy in order to appreciate this dish.
 I have eaten very bad fish and chips from ordinary take aways, but I have also tried terrific ones too.

-The fish and chips served at North Sea Fish Restaurant was one of those better places that I have tried.
-This family owned chippy has been open since 1977 and has over ten varieties of fish delivered daily.
-They also give you fresh tartar sauce and a large basket of chips with your order.
+The fish and chips served at North Sea Fish Restaurant was one of the better places that I have tried.
+This family owned chippy has been open since 1977, and has over ten varieties of fish delivered daily.
+They also give you fresh tartar sauce, and a large basket of chips with your order.

 For more information, please visit – North Sea Fish Restaurant